erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Load Balancing is the best solution for all problems" ✓ **CORRECT**: Load Balancing has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Load Balancing is the best solution for all problems" ✓ **CORRECT**: Load Balancing has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Load Balancing is too complex to understand" ✓ **CORRECT**: Load Balancing can be understood by breaking it down into smaller steps